Trans-Code/organizer-manual/attendees/README.md

 ## Capacity and Waiting lists

 You will probably have an upper limit on capacity based on the venue size.
 You will also need to have some limit for planning food.
-Since at least 10% of the registrans will not show up on the day of the event, it's usually okay to set the number of tickets at 10% over the maximum capacity.
+Since at least 10% of the registrants will not show up on the day of the event, it's usually okay to set the number of tickets at 10% over the maximum capacity.
 In fact, attendance rates can vary quite a bit, from about 50% on up to 80% or 90%.

 It's not worth it to keep a waiting list.